simonh1000/simonh1000.github.io/_posts/2021-12-28-recursive-decoders.md

 tags: Elm
 ---

-Here's a technique for using a single event handler for a portion of the DOM, which uses an event's "datatset" to keep track of what was clicked.
+Here's a technique for using a single event handler for a portion of the DOM, which uses an event's "dataset" to keep track of what was clicked.
 We use this in production code to render clickable, user-declared html.

 And here is an example of the finished result: